20bryan/20bryan/README.md

 - Wordnet implementation using a digraph

 A little bit more about me -- I recently completed a summer internship at Zoom's inaugural talent program working on backend server development.
 Before that, I worked on cosmological galaxy simulations at UC Santa Cruz, publishing research at Oxford and NASA.
-I also worked at UChicago's Center for Spatial Data Science, where I helped published an open source research package in the Python Spatial Analysis Library.
+I also worked at UChicago's Center for Spatial Data Science, where I helped published an open source research package in the Python Spatial Analysis Library (pinned below)!

 <!--
 **20bryan/20bryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.